Catechism & Christian Education

 High School & College

-“Youth Fellowship” is our youth group (both high school and college age) which meets twice per month at Steve and Bianca Altman’s home at 7pm.
-We usually eat a hearty meal first, then do an activity and then finally settle down for a Scripture lesson taught by Mark Priestap.
-We’re currently studying the book of Acts.
+“Youth Fellowship” is our youth group (both high school and college age) which meets once per month at at the church at 6pm.
+We usually eat a hearty meal first, then do an activity and then finally settle down for a Scripture lesson taught by Jason Demland.

 Like catechism, our aim is to mature them through the gospel that they might love God and their neighbors will joyful hearts.
 We have thoughtful, lively discussions and we also have a lot of fun.
 It’s welcome to anyone; – non-members are very welcome to join us.